Jewels of Indochina

 Day 16 - Visit to ancient My Son; free afternoon in Hoi An

-The afternoon is free to enjoy Hoi An further.
-You could take a cookery class at one of Hoi An's restaurants or take part in a lantern-making workshop to learn how to make the lanterns that are ubiquitous in Hoi An.
-Alternatively, the beach is a short taxi drive away or you could take a boat trip on the river as the late afternoon sun casts across the water.
+The afternoon is yours to relax and enjoy more of Hoi An.
+You might want to try a famous banh mi from one of the local vendors or take part in a lantern-making workshop, crafting the colourful lanterns that light up the town.
+If you prefer, the beach is just a short taxi ride away, or you could take a peaceful boat trip on the river.

 Accommodation: